 played in the 1926/27 Old Vic production.

 When the 1926/27 season at the Old Vic came to an end, Esmond began the sometimes arduous task of developing a career as a jobbing actor, doing the rounds of agents' offices and taking any and every opportunity that came his way to gain experience.
 It wasn't long before he was invited to go on tour with the Birmingham Repertory Company in a play called Yellow Sands.
-At the time, the Birmingham "Rep" was the best permanent company in the country and fortunately for Esmond the engagement lasted a year, mostly on tour performing in cathedral towns such as Exter, Gloucester and Lincoln.
+At the time, the Birmingham "Rep" was the best permanent company in the country and fortunately for Esmond the engagement lasted a year, mostly on tour performing in cathedral towns such as Exeter, Gloucester and Lincoln.
 He played opposite an attractive actress called Frances Clare, two years his senior, who very soon became the focus of his romantic attention.
 "I had to make love to her.
 It was fun sitting on the upturned boat in a scene that we had together, plastered with a bronze make-up and having to say all those things to her which I hadn't quite the courage to say offstage."

 Back in London, when the run was over, Esmond again found himself "resting" for a while, a situation that never failed to depress him.
 Then he found work in a number of Sunday productions at the Arts Theatre Club, followed by his first West End production, a melodrama called Contraband at the Princes Theatre.
-For his role he was heavily made up as an accomplice of the main villain and was delighted to receive his first good notice from the critic James Agate: "I admire Mr Knight's courage in affecting so much crepe hair, but unless I am mistaken he has the makings of an actor."
+For his role he was heavily made up as an accomplice of the main villain and was delighted to receive his first good notice from James Agate: "I admire Mr Knight's courage in affecting so much crepe hair, but unless I am mistaken he has the makings of an actor."

 Esmond and Frances (or 'Fran' as she was widely known) became secretly engaged and in the autumn of 1928 they again appeared on stage together at the Gate Theatre Studio in London.
-The play was called Fashion, and, when the production transferred to the Kingsway Theatre, Esmond stayed on at the Gate to appear in another play, To What Red Hell by Percy Robinson.
-The leading role was played by Frederick Peiseley whose highly vigorous performance was complemented by Esmond's calmness, a contrast that did not go unnoticed by James Agate, who wrote: "But the performance which moved me most was that of Mr Knight who never batted an eyelid during the evening."
+The play was called Fashion, and when the production transferred to the Kingsway Theatre, Esmond stayed on at the Gate to appear in another play, To What Red Hell by Percy Robinson.
+The leading role was played by Frederick Peiseley whose highly vigorous performance was complemented by Esmond's calmness, a contrast that did not go unnoticed by James Agate: "But the performance which moved me most was that of Mr Knight who never batted an eyelid during the evening."

 Esmond in The Return of the Puritan at the Golders Green Hippodrome, one of half a dozen stage parts he played in1929.